pabloval342/lanacoin/README.md

-Lanacoin development tree

-Lanacoin is a PoS-based cryptocurrency.
+#Lanacoin is a PoS-based cryptocurrency.

 Ticker: LANA